 This section provides a summary of natural, cultural, and economic resources at risk in the planning area.
 It provides general information on habitat, fish, and wildlife resources, and locations in the area where sensitive natural resource concerns have been identified.
 It offers a summary of cultural resources that include fundamental procedures for the discovery of cultural artifacts and human skeletal remains.
 General information about flight restrictions, wildlife deterrence, and oiled wildlife can be found near the end of this section.
-A list of economic resources in the area is provided in the appendix.
+A list of economic resources in the area is provided in another section.

 Open to read more